redFrik/udk16-Immersive_Technologies/udk161117/README.md

 (1.0, 1.1 ..
 1.9);  //will post the array above
 ```

+the code `(start, next .. last);` creates an array for us so that we don't manually need to type in all the numbers.

 the first value (1.0) is the start value, the second (1.1) will decide the step amount, and the third is the ending value.
 play around with the numbers and try to build some different arrays.